johnrobertlawson/evac/README.md

 evac
 ===

 Ensemble Verification and Creation.
 An evolution of my WEM package.

 As a sidenote, I encourage all users of Python to cite packages and acknowledge fellow users in publications and presentations.
 There is often little incentive for researchers to open source their efforts, yet it is a process that needs to be encouraged.

 Where do I start?
 =================

 Documentation incoming.

+## TO DO
+* Folder naming - should it clash with scripts within the directories?

 Contributors & Attributions
 ===========================

 Some files or methods contain attributions to other programmers whose code has been refactored to fit this project (or is/will become a prerequisite).
 In summary, thanks to:

 SHARPpy